-where ahi,x , ahi,y , ahi,z are the accelerations in m/s2 measured along the x, y, and z axes at the i th frequency; Whi represents the weighting factors.
+where ahi,x , ahi,y , ahi,z are the accelerations in m/s2 measured along the x, y and z axes at the i th frequency; Whi represents the weighting factors.

-The table to be considered for the frequency weighting is those related to the ISO 5349 for vibration evaluation by HTV.
+Table 1 presents the frequency weighting in terms of the evaluation of HTV laid out in ISO 5349.

 The weighting aims to highlight specific, particularly troublesome frequencies for the human body.
-In the present case, the weighting is carried out with the use of Table 2 extracted from the weighting curve reported in the ISO 5349.
-The application of that table consists of the filtering of the accelerations signal with an appropriate set of filters centered in the next i th frequency defined in Table 2.
+In the present case, the weighting was carried out as shown in Table 2, which was extracted from the weighting curve reported in ISO 5349.
+The application of the table consisted of filtering the acceleration signal with an appropriate set of filters centred in the next i th frequency defined in Table 2.

-The acceleration signal is filtered for each i th band and calculated the value ahix,hiy,hiz.
-Finally, the acceleration is multiplied for the i th frequency with the appropriate weighting value Whi according to Table 2.
+The acceleration signal was filtered for each i th band to calculate the value ahix,hiy,hiz.
+Finally, the acceleration was multiplied for the i th frequency with the appropriate weighting value Whi according to Table 2.

 Table 1.
 Weighting factors for the HTV index.